nicomarr/scholaris/README.md

 > file was downloaded and saved to the local data directory for
 > demonstration purposes.
 You can download the same PDF file, or
 > additional/other files by running the following commands in a Jupyter
 > notebook cell.
-Alternatively, you can download and add the files
+Alternatively, you can also download and add files
-> manually to the local data directory if the assistant has already been
+> manually to the local data directory after initialization.
-> initialized.
 >
 > ``` python
 > !mkdir -p ../data